sampreethi04/Github-profile-finder/README.md

 # GitHub Profile Finder

 A responsive web application that allows users to search GitHub profiles and repositories using the **GitHub REST API**.
-Users can search by **GitHub username** or **repository name**, view profile details and repositories, switch between **Light** and **Dark** themes, and manage recent search history through a clean and interactive interface.
+Users can search by **GitHub username** or **repository name**, view detailed profile information and repositories, switch between **Light** and **Dark** themes, and manage recent search history through a clean and interactive interface.

 ---

 ## Features

+- **User Profile Search**
-- Search GitHub users by username
+  Search any GitHub user by entering their username and instantly retrieve their public profile information.

+- **Repository Search**
-- Search repositories by repository name
+  Search GitHub repositories by repository name and browse matching public repositories.

+- **Detailed Profile Information**
-- View profile information including avatar, bio, location, company, followers, and following
+  Displays the user's profile picture, name, bio, location, company, followers, following count, and total public repositories.

+- **Repository Listing**
+  View all public repositories of the selected user along with repository details.

+- **Profile Navigation**
-- Direct link to the user's GitHub profile
+  Provides a direct link to the user's GitHub profile for easy access.

-- Display public repositories
+- **Light & Dark Theme**
-- Toggle between Light Mode and Dark Mode
+  Switch between Light Mode and Dark Mode for a personalized browsing experience.

-- Maintain recent search history
+- **Recent Search History**
+  Automatically stores recent searches, allowing users to quickly revisit previously searched usernames or repositories.

+- **Clear Search History**
-- Clear search history with a single click
+  Remove all saved search history with a single click.

-- Handles invalid usernames and repository names gracefully
-- Responsive design for desktop and mobile devices
+- **Error Handling**
+  Displays appropriate error messages for invalid usernames, unavailable repositories, or failed API requests.

+- **Responsive Design**
+  Optimized interface that provides a seamless experience across desktop, tablet, and mobile devices.

+- **GitHub REST API Integration**
+  Fetches real-time data directly from the GitHub REST API to display accurate and up-to-date information.

 ---